dynatrace-perfclinics/obslab-kong/README.md

 ### Creation Log

 If things go wrong, go to `View > Command Palette` and search for `creation log`.
-This will show you anythign that goes wrong with `.devcontainer/post-start.sh`
+This will show you anything that goes wrong with `.devcontainer/post-start.sh`

 ### Opening Ports